awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 + Whether to index knowledge articles and service catalogs, or both of these\.
 You must also provide the name of the ServiceNow field that contains the document body\.
 + Whether to index attachments to knowledge articles and catalog items\.
 + Whether to use a ServiceNow query that selects documents from one or more knowledge bases\.
 The knowledge bases can be public or private\.
 For more information, see [Specifying documents to index with a query](https://docs.aws.amazon.com/kendra/latest/dg/servicenow-query.html)\.
-+ Inclusion or exclusion pattern: If you specify an inclusion pattern, any attachment of catalogs or knowledge articles with a name or type that doesn't match the pattern isn't indexed\.
++ Inclusion or exclusion patterns: If you specify an inclusion pattern, only content that matches the inclusion pattern is indexed\.
+Any attachment of catalogs or knowledge articles with a name or type that doesn't match the pattern isn't indexed\.
 If you specify an inclusion and exclusion pattern, attachments that match the exclusion pattern are not indexed even if they match the inclusion pattern\.
 + Field mappings that map your ServiceNow catalog and knowledge article fields to Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.

 ## Authentication<a name="servicenow-authentication"></a>

-There are two forms of authentication that you can use with ServiceNow\.
+There are two types of authentication that you can use with ServiceNow\.
 The first, basic authentication, enables Amazon Kendra to connect to the ServiceNow instance using a user name and password\.
 The user must have administrative permissions to the ServiceNow instance\.

 The second, OAuth, uses the OAuth 2\.0 authentication specification to identify Amazon Kendra and a user name and password\.
 The user name and password must provide access to the ServiceNow knowledge base and service catalog\.

+It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.

 ### Basic authentication<a name="servicenow-auth-basic"></a>